 topicRequired.
 Address of the Kafka topic.
 One source can only correspond to one topic.

 scan.startup.modeOptional.
 The offset mode that RisingWave will use to consume data.
-The two supported modes are earliest (earliest offset) and latest (latest offset).
+The two supported modes are earliest (read from low watermark) and latest (read from high watermark).
 If not specified, the default value earliest will be used.

 scan.startup.timestamp.millisOptional.
 RisingWave will start to consume data from the specified UNIX timestamp (milliseconds).
 If this field is specified, the value for scan.startup.mode will be ignored.